bdaisley/BEExact/README.md

 <p align="center"><img src="https://github.com/bdaisley/BEExact/blob/master/BEExact_logo.jpg" width="700"></p>

-# BEExact: a metataxonomic database tool for high-resolution analysis of bee-associated microbial communities
+# BEExact: a metataxonomic database tool for high-resolution inference of bee-associated microbial communities

 ## Update (20-January-2021)

 BEExact v1.0.2 is here!
 A lot of major improvements have been made to the database following the first set of revisions.
 Namely, it is no longer restricted for use to only <i>Apis mellifera</i>.
 It has now been expanded for use with all bee species (Hymenoptera:Apoidea:Anthophila).
 To do so, we not only added a long list of host-associated 16S rRNA gene sequences annotated at their lowest common rank (LCR) based on authorative type strains, but we also developed a novel approach for assigning phylogenetically consistent placeholder names to uncultivated microbial dark-matter.
 In effect, 618 placeholder labels were generated which should greatly enhances the ability to analyze associated microbial community structure and draw meaningful conclusions from routine 16S rRNA gene sequencing endeavours.

-More to come soon!
+For more details, see original article in mSystems here: https://doi.org/10.1128/mSystems.00082-21 More to come soon!